npodonnell/probabilistic-recursive-gossip/README.tex.md

           \end{array}\right.
 $$

+The intuition is that $moddist$ will be positive if we move a little bit clockwise, or negative if we move a little bit anti-clockwise, however if we move more than half-way around the circle, the value of $moddist$ "flips around" because the shortest route is now around the other side of the circle and the sign changes.

 ## 1.1.
 Logarithmic Modular Distance

 Next we define the logarithmic modular distance funtion, $logdist$.
 This is nothing but the base-2 logarithm of the value of $moddist$.
 Note that $logdist$ is undefined if $x = y$.